 In the local analysis system, the Python script is somewhat modified to suit the special demands of this system.

-But sometimes it is very convenient just to use the main DOI lookup link to do a manual check-up of problematic records.
+But sometimes it is very convenient just to use the main DOI lookup to do a manual check-up of problematic records.

 In Open APC Sweden, usually about two-three times a month, when new datasets are delivered from the universities.
 In the local analysis database, usually lookups are being done on a daily basis as development of the database continues.